Information, Technology, and Society in Asia 139

 “Intellectual Giants” in UTokyo: Critical Evaluation of Their Accomplishments in Contemporary Contexts

-Every year, a specific theme or period or prominent intellectual figures will be identified for focused study and discussion, and scholars working on that specific topic are invited from within or out of UTokyo to the lecture and generate classroom discussions.
-For 2020, the lectures will focus on histories and legacies of China studies and address the issue of how Japanese intellectuals have tried to understand China from different disciplines and perspectives.
-We arranged four lectures by an economist, a sociologist, a jurist, and a historian.
+Every year, a specific theme or period or prominent intellectual figures will be identified for focused study and discussion, and scholars working on that specific topic or period are invited from inside or outside of UTokyo to give lectures and lead discussions.
+For 2021, the lectures will focus on histories and legacies of Taiwan studies and address the issue of how Japanese intellectuals have tried to understand Taiwan from different disciplines and perspectives.
+We arranged four lectures by two political scientists, an economist, and a historian.